ladislav-hovan/geomx_analysis/README.md

 ## Room for Improvement
 Room for improvement:
-- Convert the pipeline to use SiSaNA
+- Fix issues with the volcano plot labels
+- Specification of comparisons in the config file

 To do:
+- Paired analysis with limma
-- Analysis part
+- Final report
 - Container